Loading...

 You might know of some of these apps and that is also an example of technology.

-Now I wonder if you can think of any examples where this happens or any sports where this might happen.
+Now, I wonder if you can think of any examples where this happens or any sports where this might happen.

-You may have said hawkeye in tennis.
+You may have said Hawk-Eye in tennis.

-Currently line judges, so people will watch the line to see whether the ball is in or out.
+For example, at Wimbledon currently in a match between two professional tennis players currently line judges, so people will watch the line to see whether the ball is in or out.

-So it is really, really difficult for the human eye to see that quick, whether the ball hit the line or whether it was out, which is why hawkeye is used.
+So, it is really, really difficult for the human eye to see that quick, whether the ball hit the line or whether it was out, which is why Hawk-Eye is used.

-Now, players can request to use hawkeye and to challenge a call that's been made if they think it was in, for example, when it was called out.
+Now, players can request to use Hawk-Eye and to challenge a call that's been made if they think it was in, for example, when it was called out.

-Now when this happens, hawkeye will zoom in, the different cameras will all zoom in on the ball that has been hit, and therefore it'll be able to pick up the position that the ball landed on the ground and whether it hit the line or whether it didn't.
+Now, when this happens, Hawk-Eye will zoom in, the different cameras will all zoom in on the ball that has been hit and therefore it'll be able to pick up the position that the ball landed on the ground and whether it hit the line or whether it didn't.

-So it's really useful in order to make sure we know whether the ball was in or out.
+So, it's really useful in order to make sure we know whether the ball was in or out so the game is played fairly.

-Also, you might have said goal line technology.
+Also, you might have said Goal-line technology.

-So for example, in football, goal line technology is used video analysis there along the goal line.
+So for example, in football, Goal-line technology is used video analysis there along the goal line.

 And this is again, lots and lots of cameras that hone in on the ball to see if the ball passed over the line or not.

-So for example, there's been cases where the goalkeeper might have saved the ball, but if the goalkeeper saves the ball behind the line, then it's still a goal.
+So, for example, there's been cases where the goalkeeper might have saved the ball, but if the goalkeeper saves the ball behind the line, then it's still a goal.

-So goal line technology would be used to ensure whether the ball passed the line or whether it didn't.
+So, Goal-line technology would be used to ensure whether the ball passed the line or whether it didn't.

-So again, it's really useful to help officials make the correct decision so the game is played fairly.
+So, again, it's really useful to help officials make the correct decision so the game is played fairly.

-And fans and spectators really need to see that goal line technology so that they can trust the officials decisions to ensure that they know whether it was a goal or not.
+And fans and spectators really need to see that Goal-line technology so that they can trust the officials decisions to ensure that they know whether it was a goal or not.

 Data on techniques.

-So again, video analysis could be used to ensure that the perfect technique is used, a perfect hand position or to slow things down or speed things up to see how the performer is actually performing a skill and if their technique is correct and what kind of coaching points or adjustments might be needed in order to have more success and day on movements again as well.
+So, again, video analysis could be used to ensure that the perfect technique is used, the perfect hand position or to slow things down or speed things up to see how the performer is actually performing a skill and if their technique is correct on what kind of coaching points or adjustments might be needed in order to have more success.

-So looking at how people move around a court, for example, maybe a badminton player, how they move around the court, are they being efficient with their energy?
-Could they improve that in order to save energy to not fatigue as quickly?
-So this helps performance and coaches know their strengths and weaknesses, but also the strengths and weaknesses of their competition too.
+So, looking at how people move around a court, for example, maybe a badminton player, how they move around the court, are they being efficient with their energy?

-So for example, a rugby team, if they use performance analysis software on one of their opposition teams in their previous game, they might be able to find out data about their tactics and their movements in order to really help this team play them successfully.
+So, for example, a rugby team, if they use performance analysis software on one of their opposition teams in their previous game, they might be able to find out data about their tactics and their movements in order to really help this team play them successfully so they know what to expect and they know what to be aware of.

-So yeah, performance analysis software can be useful for you as a performer and for your coaching, but also to check out the opposition and see what things are working well for them or highlighting their weaknesses too.
+So, yeah, performance analysis software can be useful for you as a performer and for your coaching, but also to check out the opposition and see what things are working well for them or highlighting their weaknesses too.

-By using wearable devices, these devices are able to measure a lot of things.
+These devices are able to measure a lot of things.

-So wearable devices are like smart watches or heart rate monitors.
+So, wearable devices are like smart watches or heart rate monitors.

 Often people will wear these when they're exercising and they can set their smart device for different activities as well.

-So the things that the smart device might pick up would be things like heart rate, blood oxygen levels, the amount of calories used, the distance covered, the steps taken, the sleep patterns, stress levels, and VO2 max.
+So, the things that the smart device might pick up would be things like heart rate, blood oxygen levels, the amount of calories used, the distance covered, the steps taken, the sleep patterns, stress levels, and VO2 max.

-So like Izzy said, her smartwatch gives her an overall picture of her fitness and helps her tailor her workouts, set specific goals and track her progress.
+So, like Izzy said, her smartwatch gives her an overall picture of her fitness and helps her tailor her workouts, set specific goals and track her progress.

-So you might notice that certain people want to exercise in certain heart rate zones and they can do that now by checking out their watch and it's really easy.
+So, you might notice that certain people want to exercise in certain heart rate zones and they can do that now by checking out their watch and it's really easy.

-So people are able to take a lot more ownership on their own training because of this technology that's really, really handy, really useful and is widely used by lots of different people.
+So, people are able to take a lot more ownership on their own training because of this technology that's really, really handy, really useful and is widely used by lots of different people.

 I wonder if you had a smartwatch if you knew that it could do all of these things.